jarenunzen/cambodiaicg/Training2026/embeddings_training.md

 # Step 8
 Split the training and validation data and run the Random Forest classification algorithm.

+> [!CAUTION]
+> Users should understand their class-specific amounts of reference data before selecting the realtive split between training and validation data.
+Each class must maintain a statistically valid amount of reference samples for the classification and accuracy assessment to be reliable.

 ```js
 // 3.0 Split the reference data into TRAINING and VALIDATION (70% / 30%)
 var trainImage = median.sampleRegions({